r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 This will build from source `PKI` and its dependency `base64enc`.

-Examples in this documents use Msys2 with mintty and bash, which is the default with Msys2 and is perhaps easier to use with building/testing for those familiar with Unix.
+Examples in this document use Msys2 with mintty and bash, which is the default with Msys2 and is perhaps easier to use with building/testing for those familiar with Unix.
 One can, however, also use cmd.exe, with the benefit of nicer fonts and more reliable line editing (mintty uses a different interface to communicate with RTerm).

-## Building R from source using toolchain tarball
+## Building R from source using the toolchain tarball

 Download and unpack Tcl/Tk bundle from [here](https://cran.r-project.org/bin/windows/Rtools/rtools42/files/), a file named such as